 Water extract from the aerial parts of C. arvensis is thought to be rich in proteoglycans.
 It exerts immunostimulatory effects in animals by increasing total leukocyte and lymphocyte counts as well as increasing serum lysosome activity (4).
 The lipophilic glycoside constituents have cytotoxic effects in human tumor cell lines (5).
-High molecular weight extract from C. arvensis inhibits tumor growth in a dose-dependent manner probably due to its ability to inhibit growth of blood vessels (8).
+Tumor growth inhibition with a high molecular weight extract of C. arvensis was dose-dependent and attributed to its ability to inhibit blood vessel growth (8).

-Animal studies show that the tropane alkaloids from C. arvensis have anti-muscarinic activity that slows gastrointestinal motility.
-This may increase the absorption of toxins leading to intestinal fibrosis gastritis and/or hepatitis (8).
+Other animal studies show that tropane alkaloids from C. arvensis have antimuscarinic activity, slowing gastrointestinal motility.
+This may increase absorption of toxins, leading to intestinal fibrosis gastritis and/or hepatitis (8).

-Leaf extracts of C. arvensis have anti-angiogenic activities (8), and may increase the risk of adverse effects when used with other anti-angiogenic agents, such as bevacizumab.
+Antiangiogenic agents (eg, bevacizumab): Theoretically, because leaf extracts of C. arvensis have antiangiogenic activities (8), it may increase the risk of adverse effects when used with these medications.